 It is often assumed, quite wrongly, that funerals can be completed only with the use of a funeral director.
 Although a funeral director will be invited to organise the majority of funerals, some people prefer to organise funerals themselves.
 The details in the individual sections of this Charter give sufficient information to achieve this.
-Your Charter member will also supply you with a leaflet giving you local information and may be contacted on 01452 396902.
+Your Charter member will also supply a leaflet giving you local information.